Loans and Financing

-- Student loans (e.g., Federal Direct and Perkins loans)
+- Federal student loans (e.g., Direct and Perkins loans)

-- Private student loans (also called alternative student loans)
+- Private loans for students and parents (also called Alternative Loans)

 Since July 1, 2010, all new federal education loans have been made through the Direct Loan program.
 To qualify for a federal student loan, please start by applying for financial aid through the Office of Student Services.

 Please e-mail the Office of Student Services with any questions.